apache/couchdb/share/doc/src/query-server/protocol.rst

 :Arguments: Map function source code.
 :Returns: ``true``

-When creating or updating a view, the Query Server gets sent the view function for evaluation.
-The Query Server should parse/compile/evaluate the function he receives to make it callable later.
+When creating or updating a view the Query Server gets sent the view function for evaluation.
+The Query Server should parse, compile and evaluate the function it receives to make it callable later.
 If this fails, the Query Server returns an error.
 CouchDB might store several functions before sending in any actual documents.

 CouchDB sends::